-The cooperative's records should be kept for as long as they may be needed for the administration of any provision of the Internal Revenue Code.
+Keep the cooperative's records for as long as they may be needed for the administration of any provision of the Internal Revenue Code.
 Usually, records that support an item of income, deduction, or credit on the return must be kept for 3 years from the date the return is due or filed, whichever is later.
 Keep records that verify the cooperative's basis in property for as long as they are needed to figure the basis of the original or replacement property.
 The cooperative should also keep copies of any returns it has filed.
 They help in preparing future returns and in making computations when filing an amended return.

-Depositary Method of Tax Payment
+Depository Method of Tax Payment

 The cooperative must pay the tax due in full no later than the 15th day of the 9th month after the end of the tax year.
-Deposit cooperative income tax payments (and estimated tax payments) with Form 8109, Federal Tax Deposit Coupon.
+If the cooperative does not use the electronic funds transfer (EFT) system, deposit cooperative income tax payments (and estimated tax payments) with Form 8109, Federal Tax Deposit Coupon.
 Do not send deposits directly to an IRS office.
-Mail or deliver the completed Form 8109 with the payment to a qualified depositary for Federal taxes or to the Federal Reserve Bank (FRB) servicing the cooperative's geographic area.
-Make checks or money orders payable to that depositary or FRB.
+Mail or deliver the completed Form 8109 with the payment to a qualified depository for Federal taxes or to the Federal Reserve Bank (FRB) servicing the cooperative's geographic area.
+Make checks or money orders payable to that depository or FRB.